lasinducharith/ballerina-rest-service/README.md

 - Intellij IDEA (optional). https://github.com/ballerinalang/plugin-intellij/tree/master/getting-started
 - Testerina (Refer: https://github.com/ballerinalang/testerina)
 - Container-support (Refer: https://github.com/ballerinalang/container-support)
-- You can import or write the code straight on your text editor/Ballerina Composer

 ## <a name="writing-the-service"></a> Writing the Service
 Create a new directory(Ex: hello-ballerina).
 Inside the directory, create a package(Ex: services).
 Ballerina package is another directory in the project hierarchy.